survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 ...
 ```

+T> The `import` works because webpack will resolve against `"browser": "build/pure-min.css",` field in the *package.json* file of Pure.css due to [resolve.mainFields](https://webpack.js.org/configuration/resolve/#resolve-mainfields).
+Webpack will try to resolve possible `browser` and `module` fields before looking into `main`.

 You should also make the demo component use a Pure.css class, so there is something to work with:

 **src/component.js**